Pronounced: Gloss –ek-to-me

 There are also steps you can take to reduce your chance of infection, such as:

 When you return home, do the following to help ensure a smooth recovery:

 It is important for you to monitor your recovery after you leave the hospital.
 Alert your doctor to any problems right away.
 If any of the following occur, call your doctor:

 If you think you have an emergency, call for medical help right away.

 Oral Cancer Foundation

-Dziegielewski PT, Ho ML, et al. Total glossectomy with laryngeal preservation and free flap reconstruction: objective functional outcomes and systematic review of the literature.
+Dziegielewski PT, Ho ML, Rieger J, et al. Total glossectomy with laryngeal preservation and free flap reconstruction: Objective functional outcomes and systematic review of the literature.
 Laryngoscope.
 2013;123(1):140-145.